 One of the 4 case study videos that played across the 2 days of the forum, including interviews with global business leaders, researchers and government.

 PM&C ran the production.
 Brand Rebellion led on communications and event design.
 We came in as the creative partner: the films, the photography, the animations projected onto the walls of the Fullerton Hotel, and the design suite that ran from the invitation pack through to the place cards and the thank-you notes.
-The brief on the films was simple to describe and harder to deliver, make content that would play to the 300 delegates at this intergovernmental forum inside the Fullerton ballroom, get picked up by international media that wasn’t in the room, and continue being useful to partner governments after the delegates had flown home.
+The brief on the films was clear: make content that would play to the 300 delegates at this intergovernmental forum inside the Fullerton ballroom, get picked up by international media that wasn’t in the room, and continue being useful to partner governments after the delegates had flown home.

 The federal election had been on 21 May.
 The work was contracted under the Morrison government and delivered under the Albanese government.
 That’s the “election period” most people don’t think about when they hear the phrase.
 Not caretaker conventions.
 A wholesale change of political messaging direction in the middle of an eight-week creative job.
 The brief had been written for Angus Taylor’s energy portfolio and ended up serving Chris Bowen’s.
 The story Australia wanted to tell about itself shifted between week one and week four, and the talent who’d been briefed under one government’s framing were interviewed under another’s.